 While these mammals are already special enough, 10% of this subspecies is born with a recessive gene that gives them an all-white coat.
 It is these white variants that are known as ‘Spirit Bears’.

-Due to the remote location of the Great Bear Rainforest, and the small number of Spirit Bears that roam here, the best way to catch a glimpse of one is by staying in one of the luxury wilderness lodges that are located in the heart of the reserve.
+Due to the remote location of the Great Bear Rainforest, and the small number of Spirit Bears that roam here, the best way to catch a glimpse of a spirit bear is by staying in one of the luxury wilderness lodges that are located in the heart of the reserve.

-From the moment you arrive you’re treated to a level of service that is some of the highest in North America, but as wonderful as the lodge and staff are, the real stars of the show are the bears.
+From the moment you arrive you’re treated to a level of service that is some of the highest in North America, but as wonderful as the lodge and staff are, the real stars of the show is the spirit bear.

 Spend your days tracking grizzlies, black bears and the majestic Spirit Bear by boat or on foot, under the watchful eye of your experienced wildlife guides.